You are listening to the Sean Hannity Radio Show Podcast.

 I mean, that's a lot of money.

-And among those granted time with Clinton included an internationally known economist who asked for her help as the Bangladesh government pressured him to re-sign to resign from a nonprofit bank that he ran.
+And among those granted time with Clinton included an internationally known economist who asked for her help as the Bangladesh government pressured him to resign, not to resign, to resign from a nonprofit bank that he ran.

-And get this, Clinton also met with representatives of at least 16 foreign governments that donated as much as 170 million dollars to Clinton charities.
+And get this: Clinton also met with representatives of at least 16 foreign governments that donated as much as $170 million to Clinton charities.

-You know, but they weren't even included in the AP's calculations because those meetings would presumably have been a you know part of her diplomatic duties.
+You know, but they weren't even included in the AP's calculations because those meetings would presumably have been a part of her diplomatic duties.

 And what does that mean?

-Okay, you donate money, then you got this guy Doug Bann running the Clinton Foundation.
+Then you got this guy, Doug Band, running the Clinton Foundation.

-Doug Banned also they have Uma Abedin with different positions all over the place in Clinton Worlds.
+Doug Band also, they have Uma Abedeen with different positions all over the place in Clinton World.

 And lo and behold, 84 of the 154 non-government people that see Hillary are donors.